 Battery life falls rapidly if you switch on the built-in sattelite positioning (GPS, Beidou, GLONASS, GALLILEO and QZSS).
 Huawei says it has integrated a floating external antenna which enables dual-frequency GPS.
 The antenna is concealed within the polymer fiber material.
 Apparently, the tech greatly improves the antenna performance and lock – up to 135% better accuracy as compared to the traditional design.

 This will be very important to runners.
 There is nothing worse than arriving at your starting point and waiting 10 minutes to secure a GPS signal.
-Or finishing a run and seeing that the sattelite positioning data is inaccurate.
+Or finishing a run and seeing that the sattelite positioning data is out of whack.

-Runners will also benefit from a range of performance metrics, including Training Load, Running Ability Index, Vo2Max, recovery insights and more.
+Runners will also benefit from a range of performance metrics including Training Load, Vo2Max, recovery insights and more.
 The device ports these over from GT3 thanks to an upgraded TruSport system.
 Of course users will also get detailed heart rate and other activity info, along with altitude.
 So that they don’t get lost, there’s route sharing and track back.